Disability and Inclusion

 Lee Rushton: “Exploring enablement of agency and citizenship among people with dementia in their gardening experiences” (Supervisors: A/Prof Lyn Phillipson (UOW), Dr Louisa Smith)

 Simone Rowe: (enrolled at UNSW Sydney) “Disabling criminalisation: An examination of the criminalisation of people with cognitive impairment.”
-(Supervisors: Professor Leanne Dowse and Associate Professor Angela Dew)
+(Supervisors: Professor Leanne Dowse and Professor Angela Dew)

 Eleanor Watson: (enrolled at Flinders University) Eleanor is currently investigating the mental health literacy of people with complex communication needs (CCN) and their everyday communication partners (Supervisors: Associate Professor Pammi Raghavendra, Professor Sharon Lawn and Dr Joanne Watson)